 Pleasure: in helping someone besides ourselves

-Joy: at a the birth of a new baby
+Joy: at the birth of a new baby, or moving into a new home

 Satisfaction: in a job well done